Introduction

 Anti-rollback

-Anti-rollback is the function to prevent version rollback attack.
-When the anti-rollback is enabled, the version number in certificate or manifest must not be smaller than the anti-rollback version in OTP.
-Otherwise, this image will be regarded as invalid and the chip will not boot from invalid image.
-Normally, if OTA update is security-related, user can program a bigger anti-rollback version number in OTP and update image with a bigger major version at the same time to prevent rollback attack.
+Anti-rollback is the function to prevent version rollback attacks.
+When the anti-rollback is enabled, the version number in the certificate or manifest cannot be less than the anti-rollback version set in OTP.
+Otherwise, this image will be regarded as invalid and the chip will not boot from this invalid image.

 Users can enable the anti-rollback feature through the following steps:

 Change the anti-rollback version number for the bootloader.
-By default, all firmwares use the same anti-rollback version in the OTP as a threshold to prevent rollback attacks.
+By default, all images use the same anti-rollback version in the OTP as a threshold to prevent rollback attacks.

 Name